madwire-media/firstmate/notes/project-design/cli.md

 ## `fm repair lockfiles`
 Traverses the Git history to try and find where the service lock files went, and updates the history files and root lock file

+This is important because when the Git history is edited, like if someone deletes a file from the history or makes a squash commit, the git hashes referencing that edited or collapsed history will become invalid.

 ## `fm rum`
 Serves you some ascii rum and a snarky message, suggests you run `fm run` and returns error code 1